 top of page

-Measure C Renewal Information and Reports
+Measure G Renewal Information and Reports

-In 2016, Marysville voters approved Measure C, a measure that raised the local sales tax by one cent.
-Measure C was to be used to:
+In 2016, Marysville voters approved Measure G, a measure that raised the local sales tax by one cent.

 • Hire more Police Officers